How to run a marathon in Africa: Your 2026 Marrakesh Marathon guide

 Book your transportation to/from Marrakesh, keeping your carbon footprint in mind:

 Find your perfect accommodation in Marrakesh with Booking.com.
-We recommend these traditional, small-scale and centrally located options:
+We recommend these traditional, small-scale and centrally located guesthouses:

-Explore the wonders of Marrakesh and beyond with the best tours and activities powered by Viator and GetYourGuide.
-We also recommend these sustainable options:
+Explore the wonders of Marrakesh and beyond with the best tours and activities powered by Eatwith, GuruWalk, Tinggly and Viator.

 How did the Marrakesh Marathon come about?

-The Marrakech Marathon is listed as a World Athletics Label Road Race.
-The event is organised by Association Le Grand Atlas in partnership with Agence Escapades and Travel Gateway.
-As with many marathons these days (including Nagano), the Marrakech Marathon has a time limit of 5 hours and 30 minutes.
+The Marrakech Marathon is a World Athletics Label Road Race.
+The Association Le Grand Atlas organises the event in association with Agence Escapades and Travel Gateway.
+Like many marathons nowadays (including Nagano), the Marrakech Marathon has a time limit of 5 hours and 30 minutes.

 Marrakech marathon billboard by roadside at dusk.

-In January 2025, the Marathon International de Marrakech will celebrate its 35th edition
+In January [nyear], the Marathon International de Marrakech will celebrate its 36th edition

 Subscription Form - Sustainable Travel Checklist